Same-sex marriage in Finland: Public opinion

 Support for same-sex marriage in Finland has grown gradually since the 2000s.
-A December 2006 EU poll put Finnish support for same-sex marriage at 45%, while an August 2010 survey conducted by Yle put support at 54% with 35% opposing it.
+The 2006 Eurobarometer poll put Finnish support for same-sex marriage at 45%, while an August 2010 survey conducted by Yle put support at 54% with 35% opposing it.
 In January 2013, a poll by YouGov showed that support had increased to 57%, with 32% opposed and 12% unsure.
 In the same survey, support for adoption by same-sex couples was 51%, with 36% opposed and 13% unsure.
 A March 2013 survey by Taloustutkimus found that 58% of Finns supported same-sex marriage.
 In March 2014, a follow-up Taloustutkimus survey put support at 65% with 27% opposing and 8% unsure.

 A June 2014 survey showed that among clergy of the Evangelical Lutheran Church, 44% supported a gender-neutral marriage law, while 41% were opposed and 15% were neutral.
 60% supported church blessings for registered partners, and 28% said the church should abandon the legislated duty to perform marriages if a gender-neutral marriage law is passed.

 The 2015 Eurobarometer found that 66% of Finns thought same-sex marriage should be allowed throughout Europe, while 28% were opposed.

-A Pew Research Center poll, conducted between April and August 2017 and published in May 2018, showed that 64% of Finns supported same-sex marriage, 26% were opposed and 10% did not know or refused to answer.
+A Pew Research Center poll, conducted between April and August 2017 and published in May 2018, showed that 64% of Finns supported same-sex marriage, 26% were opposed and 10% did not know or had refused to answer.
 When divided by religion, 84% of religiously unaffiliated people, 62% of non-practicing Christians and 30% of church-attending Christians supported same-sex marriage.
 Opposition was 12% among 18–34-year-olds.

 The 2019 Eurobarometer found that 76% of Finns thought same-sex marriage should be allowed throughout Europe, while 21% were opposed.
+The 2023 Eurobarometer showed that support had increased to 76%, while 18% were opposed.
+The survey also found that 82% of Finns thought that "there is nothing wrong in a sexual relationship between two persons of the same sex", while 14% disagreed.